The JSON Flex Advantage

 -

-JSON array virtual transformation—When creating a view for an object group that uses JSON horizontal array expansion for storage efficiency, users might want to vertically flatten one or more of the horizontal arrays to make their properties available for the view transformations, filter controls, and displayable columns for queries against the views.
-Using the JSON Array Transformation window, you can select one or more horizontal arrays to virtually vertically transform.
+JSON array virtual transformation—When an object group uses JSON horizontal array expansion for storage efficiency, users might want to vertically flatten one or more of the horizontal arrays to make those properties available for the view transformations, filter controls, and displayable columns for queries against the views.
+Using the JSON Array Transformation window during view definition, you can select one or more horizontal arrays to virtually vertically transform using that view.

 -